Alpina B12: B12 5.0 (E32)

 The B12 5.0 was introduced in 1988 and was the first Alpina production automobile to use a V12 engine as its predecessor, the B11 used 3.5 and 4.0 L V8 engines.
 The suffix 5.0 means the engine displacement which was unchanged from the standard BMW M70 V12.
 The B12 5.0 was based on the newly introduced 750i/iL.
 Exterior changes include a front chin spoiler, 17-inch multi-spoke alloy wheels, choice of special colours, "B12 5.0" badge at the rear, and Alpina pinstriping.
 The interior was customised according to customer specifications which ranged from a wide range of upholstery, steering wheel options, and gear knobs, and child seats.
 Standard interior features included an Alpina instrument cluster with a special 300 km/h speedometer and badging.
-The luxurious amenities provided on a standard 750i/iL, apart from the above changes, were retained.
+The amenities provided on a standard 750i/iL, apart from the above changes, were retained.
 Each B12 5.0 was equipped with a special plaque on the interior containing a special identification number.

-Mechanical changes included increased engine power to 350 hp-metric and 470 Nm of torque at 4,000 RPM.
+Mechanical changes included increased engine power to 350 hp-metric and 470 Nm of torque at 4,000 rpm.
 The engine was mated to a 4-speed automatic transmission manufactured by ZF Friedrichshafen and had modified gear ratios.
-Improved springs were installed with Bilstein shock absorbers at the front and Fichteil & Sachs shock absorbers at the rear.
+Improved springs were installed with Bilstein shock absorbers at the front and Fichtel & Sachs shock absorbers at the rear.

 The mechanical improvements enabled the B12 5.0 to accelerate to 100 kph from a standstill in 6.9 seconds and attaining a top speed of 275 km/h.
 Production of the B12 5.0 ceased in 1994, when the E32 models were phased out.